zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-developerInit.md

    ![alt-text](../media/portalfx-extensions-developerInit/packages.png "Packages Config with Content Unbundler")

    Click on the F5 button to rebuild the application.
-When the build is successful, **Visual Studio** will proceed to the next step and sideload the application into the production portal.
+When the build is successful, **Visual Studio** will proceed to the next step and sideload the application into the production Portal.

-1. The portal will prompt you to allow the sideloaded extension.
+1. The Portal will prompt you to allow the sideloaded extension.
 Click the ```Allow``` button, as in the following image.

     ![alt-text](../media/portalfx-overview/untrusted-extensions.png "Untrusted Extensions Dialog")